christiandudel/dtms/README.md

 The output from these functions tends to be difficult to read, and often results on the distribution are used to calculate other statistics.
-A small set of such statistics can be generated using the function `summary()`:
+A set of such statistics can be generated using the function `summary()`:

 ``` r
 ## Distribution of visits